 Peter Samelson is one of those rare magicians who presents magic beautifully and theatrically.
 His thinking behind his performance is inspiring.
 Back in 1989, along with my wife and fellow magician, Greg Gidney, we were afforded the opportunity to spend a weekend with Peter.
 It was an incredible experience.
 Peter changed the way I approached my magic, thought about my magic, and performed my magic.
 And, although he doesn't know it, he was also responsible, indirectly, for inspiring me to name our show, Robert LAMAR's Theatre of the MIND™.
 When we first met Peter Samelson, the show he was touring with at the time was called, "Theater of Illusion."
 I loved that.
 It said so much with so little; and it truly described the theatrical nature of his performance.
 So, Peter, thank you for inspiring me to think and act and present in a "theatrical" manner.
 You continue to inspire to this day.

 Many other magicians have influenced and inspired me through the years, to varying degrees.
-In alphabetical order, they are: David Acer, Don Alan, Theodore Annemann, Michael Ammar, Theodore Annemann, Harry Blackstone, Jr., Derren Brown, Lance Burton, Mike Caveney, David Copperfield, Tony Corinda, Paul Daniels, Gary Darwin, Joseph Dunninger, Paul Gertner, Brian Gillis, Albert Goshman, Paul Harris, Doug Henning, Harry Houdini, Kevin James, Luke Jermay, Kreskin, Henry Lewis, Harry Lorayne, Ed Marlo, Max Maven, Jon Racherbaumer, Tony Slydini, Jim Steinmeyer, Dai Vernon, Michael Weber, Mark Wilson, Hans Zahn, and Dick Zimmerman.
+In alphabetical order, they are: David Acer, Don Alan, Michael Ammar, Theodore Annemann, Harry Blackstone, Jr., Derren Brown, Lance Burton, Mike Caveney, David Copperfield, Tony Corinda, Paul Daniels, Gary Darwin, Derek Dingle, Joseph Dunninger, Benjamin Earl, Paul Gertner, Brian Gillis, Albert Goshman, Paul Harris, Doug Henning, Jean-Eugène Robert-Houdin, Harry Houdini, Kevin James, Luke Jermay, Kreskin, Henry Lewis, Harry Lorayne, Max Malini, Bill Malone, Ed Marlo, Max Maven, Andy Nyman, Jon Racherbaumer, Tony Slydini, Nate Staniforth, Jim Steinmeyer, Richard Turner, Dai Vernon, Michael Weber, David Williamson, Mark Wilson, Hans Zahn, and Dick Zimmerman.